ScottBurger/going_rogue_podcast/_posts/2026-07-01-craig-hamilton.md

 explicit: "yes"
 keywords: "steam, roguelike, podcast, gaming, rogue-like, rogue-lite, roguelite, caves of qud, kitfox, gamma world, craig hamilton"
 voices: "scott, will, colin, andrew"
-cover-img: /assets/img/qud_bg_2.jpg
+cover-img: /assets/img/qud_ezra.png
-thumbnail-img: /assets/img/qud_bg_2.jpg
+thumbnail-img: /assets/img/qud_ezra.png
-share-img: /assets/img/qud_bg_2.jpg
+share-img: /assets/img/qud_ezra.png
-duration: "2:38:52"
+duration: "1:28:06"
-length: 126479507
+length: 74970699
-tags: ["2010", traditional roguelike, honorary rogue, Guest Episode, interview]
+tags: ["2010", traditional roguelike, honorary rogue, Guest Episode, interview, music fest]
 ---

 Qud returns!
 For our summer break episode, I grabbed some time with the Caves of Qud composer Craig Hamilton!
 As Qud is a dramaturgical triad, we couldn't NOT do a third episode talking with the creative mind behind the creative sounds of the game.
 We're talking DAWS, sci-fi literature, flamethrowers, traditional roguelikes, and so much more!
 The torsion of an external crank drags a rosin-slathered wheel against a metal cable, whose protestations emerge from the wooden case in a low, melodic groan.